-The annual limit for contributions to your Minneflex health care spending account is $2,500.
+Beginning in 2015, the annual limit for contributions to your Minneflex health care spending account is $2,550.
 For the Minneflex dependent care account, you can contribute up to $5,000.
 These limits are determined by the federal government.

 You cannot change or discontinue your contributions mid-year except as appropriate in the event of a change of status (such as your marriage or divorce, birth of a child, etc.)

 The flexible spending accounts are a useful tool which can lead to significant tax savings.
 It is, however, important to plan carefully as these are "use it or lose-it" plans.
 This means that amounts remaining in your flexible spending accounts at the end of the year are forfeited.
 You may submit claims for eligible expenses during the calendar year until the following April 15.
 Any funds remaining in your account will be forfeited and used to pay future administrative expenses.

 Claims and Balance Information for HRA/VEBA and Minneflex Accounts

 How to access funds from your FSA and HRA/VEBA accounts:

 - Your WageWorks Health Care Card can be used only for your HRA/VEBA and Health Care FSA accounts (not dependent care) and only for eligible expenses incurred in the current year.
 Use the debit card for prescriptions, payments to doctors or dentists, eyeglasses, and other eligible health care expenses.
 There will be instances when you will need to provide proof of purchase, so keep your receipts!